Flexible rational approximation and its application for matrix functions: Flexible uniform rational approximation via optimization

 At this point, it is worth rewriting~\eqref{eq:uniform_approximation} in terms of~\eqref{eqn:rational_form} to have

 subject to

-It has been proved in~\cite[Lemma~2]{loeb1960} that the objective function of~\eqref{eqn:rational_minimax} is quasiconvex.
-This important result was not considered as essential for~\cite{loeb1960} and therefore was obtained as an intermediate result and was hidden for some decades.
-A simpler proof of this result can be found in~\cite{boyd2010additional, peiris2021generalised}.
+It has been proved in~\cite[Lemma~2]{Cheney.ea:1964} that the objective function of~\eqref{eqn:rational_minimax} is quasiconvex.\footnote{This important result was not considered as essential for~\cite{Cheney.ea:1964} and therefore was obtained as an intermediate result and went unnoticed for several decades.
+A simpler proof of this result can be found in~\cite{boyd2004convex, peiris2021generalised}.}.
 Thus, in light of~\eqref{def:quasiconvex2}, the problem~\eqref{eqn:rational_minimax}-\eqref{eqn:constraint} has an optimal solution for any fixed, large enough (larger than the minimax uniform error), upper bound.